w3f/polkadot-spec/docs/chap-state.md

 The **block tree** of a blockchain, denoted by ${B}{T}$ is the union of all different versions of the blockchain observed by the Polkadot Host such that every block is a node in the graph and ${B}_{{1}}$ is connected to ${B}_{{2}}$ if ${B}_{{1}}$ is a parent of ${B}_{{2}}$.

-When a block in the block tree gets finalized, there is an opportunity to prune the block tree to free up resources into branches of blocks that do not contain all of the finalized blocks or those that can never be finalized in the blockchain ([Chapter 6](sect-finality)).
+When a block in the block tree gets finalized, there is an opportunity to prune the block tree to free up resources into branches of blocks that do not contain all of the finalized blocks or those that can never be finalized in the blockchain ([Chapter -chap-num-ref-](sect-finality)).

 ###### Definition -def-num- Pruned Block Tree {#defn-pruned-tree}